benkuper/LaMoucheFolle/README.md

 # La Mouche Folle
 Cross-platform server and OSC bridge for controlling multiple crazyflies 2.0

-**This software is under heavy development and will hopefully be back and running in September 2018, stronger than ever !**
+**This software is under heavy development, it may bug, crash or just not work !**

 ## The Download Zone